pivoteur/biz/articles/staking.md

 So let's examine the latter.

-$AMP was made fameous on the Prism protocol.
+$AMP was made famous on the Prism protocol.

 ![Amp duration](imgs/staking/01a-amp-vault.png)
 ![AMPS available](imgs/staking/01b-amps-available.png)